 Evidence of strain cooperation during pathogenesis may prove to be an important feature of staphylococcal disease in terms of a therapeutic breakpoint.
 Although the existence of a population bottleneck has shown that only a few cells within an inoculum are actively contributing to abscess formation, this work demonstrates that all the bacteria within the inoculum are important.
 This would explain why a high inoculum is generally required in animal models of systemic infection.
 For instance, in mice, over one million S. aureus bacteria are needed to cause significant disease (McVicker et al. 2014).
 In zebrafish embryos, over a thousand S. aureus bacteria is also a lot compared to other systemic infection models such as Burkholderia or Salmonella infections for which less than a hundred cells is enough to cause a fatal infection (Vergunst et al. 2010) (van der Sar et al. 2003).
 Thus, targeting the action of the bacterial population supporting the virulence of a few bacteria could be a new avenue to explore for treatment of staphylococcal infections.
 Moreover, we have also found that harmless soil bacteria such as Micrococcus luteus can act synergistically with a small inoculum of S. aureus, resulting in increased embryo mortality (Prajsnar personal communication).
 The role of a host natural flora in eliciting infection, especially in the case of opportunist pathogens, should therefore be examined further.

 Although the zebrafish model has provided an amenable framework in which to resolve the molecular requirements for the synergy effect, the methodology has shortcomings.
 Since the two attenuated mutants in this study displayed an opposite behaviour in terms of synergy with the parental strain, it was hoped to identify other attenuated mutants in order to unravel a molecular mechanism.
 However, fully attenuated mutants of S. aureus proved difficult to identify.
 Considering that a) the phePsaeR and sagB mutants differ in their peptidoglycan architecture and that b) the peptidoglycan of bacteria has pro-inflammatory properties (Volz et al. 2010), investigating if cell wall alone was responsible for the synergy effect was justified.
 While adding SH1000 cell wall to a small inoculum of S. aureus had an effect on host survival, this result could not be reproduced by colleagues.
-However, we have more recently shown that peptidoglycan does augment pathogenesis in a mouse systemic infection model (Johnson personal communication).
+However, we have more recently shown that peptidoglycan does augment pathogenesis in a mouse systemic infection model (Boldock personal communication).
 It could be that zebrafish embryos lack the immune components to interact efficiently with S. aureus peptidoglycan, hence the difference between the two animal models.
 But even so, the synergy effect happens in both animal models thus peptidoglycan might be only one of many reasons to explain the phenomenon.

 Further experiments are required to address the question about the underlying mechanism of the synergy, which may depend on host effects.
 The next chapter will investigate the host innate immune response to wild-type and mutant strains of S. aureus.